Theseus-Syllogism/nocohcr/README.md

 The server operator cannot read your vault files, inbox, or messages.
 Encryption happens in the browser before anything leaves your device.

-> The screenshots below are from the reference deployment **Loveland Homeless Community Resources** (`nocohcr.com`), a Blindvault instance built for people in hard situations: survivors, advocates, case workers, and anyone who needs a quiet place for documents and conversations.
+> The screenshots below are from the reference deployment **Loveland Homeless Community Resources** (`nocohcr.com`), a nocovault instance built for people in hard situations: survivors, advocates, case workers, and anyone who needs a quiet place for documents and conversations.

 ---